Denver International Airport Security manages security functions

 the rules and regulations related to the possession and use of airport

 airport ID badges, assigning and maintaining access to airport facilities,

-requirement, and verifying employees have cleared the required Security Threat
+issuing vehicle permits, and verifying employees have cleared the required Security Threat

 Assessment (STA) and Criminal History Record Check (CHRC)